mhdirkse/counting-language/README.md

 * Javadocs are in `counting-language/target/site/apidocs`.
 * There are also detailed Javadocs, see `counting-language/target/site/detaildocs`.

+Here are a few things to take care of when programming:
+* Between two statements, you always need a `;`, also if the first statement ends with `}`.
+* If you have an `else` clause in an `if`-statement, then it may not be empty.
+But if you have no need for `else`, you can omit it alltogether.

 # Implementation

 counting-language is implemented using ANTLR 4 to parse the input.
 The syntax of the language is in `counting-language-base/src/main/antlr4/com/github/mhdirkse/countlang/lang/Countlang.g4`.
 ANTLR 4 generates interface `CountlangListener` and ensures that the methods of this interface are called.
 Please note that generated code appears in the `target` folders in Eclipse, each project having its own `target` folder.